jeffpooley/sdk/docgen/doc-snippets/querying.md

 })
 ```

-You can combine these as with other filters.
+You may combine these, as with other filters.

 ```ts
 const { body: pubsCreatedBetween2020And2021 } = await pubpub.pub.getMany({